KarchinLab/open-cravat-modules-karchinlab/packages/calibrated_classification/calibrated_classification.md

 ## Package for clinical interpretation of variant effect predictor scores

 This package helps users apply ACMG/AMP variant interpretation guidelines—specifically PP3 (support for pathogenicity) and BP4 (support for benignity)—using calibrated computational scores.
-It enables standardized, evidence-based integration of predictive tools within OpenCRAVAT to support clinical curation and rare disease analysis.
+It enables standardized, evidence-based integration of predictive tools within OpenCRAVAT to support clinical curation.

 It is especially valuable for: